 When it comes to staying in Zion, the majority of accommodation is concentrated in the nearby village of Springdale.
 We stayed at Cable Mountain Lodge and absolutely loved it.
 The lodge is literally steps away from the entrance to the park and the Visitor Centre, meaning you won’t lose any time driving to and from the park!

 The rooms here are beautiful, comfortable and have stunning views of the Watchman and Zion Canyon.
 Many rooms also come with kitchenettes which allows you to self cater which was a massive bonus for us.
-It was the perfect place to relax after a long day hiking.
+It was the perfect place to relax after a long day covering many of the best Zion National Park hikes.
 There’s a pool and hot tub with great views.
 The pool wasn’t open on our visit as it is outdoors but we definitely made use of the outdoor hot tub - even when it was snowing!

 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website. :-)